-Tomato is an edible and succulent fruit known all over the world which is bright red in color and also it is used as food.
-So, it is evident that it would not create any harm to the humans But, it is not same in the case of pets; the leaves, stem, roots and immature green tomatoes contain large amount toxic substance called tomatine which is present in a very minute amount in the ripened tomatoes.
-So except the ripened fruits other parts of the plant should be avoided for a pet.
+Tomato is an edible and succulent fruit known worldwide, which is bright red and used as food.
+So, it is evident that it would not create any harm to humans But, not the same in the case of pets; leaves, stems, roots, and immature green tomatoes contain a large amount of toxic substance called tomatine, which is present in a very minute amount in the ripened tomatoes.
+So except for the ripened fruits, other parts of the plant should avoid for a pet.

 Also read: 5 Tips To Help Your Puppy Grow Healthy

 Got some questions?
 Or some suggestions?
 That’s why we’ve got a comments section on this blog!
-You can feel free to leave a comment or two down below and we’ll get back to you as soon as possible!
+You can feel free to leave a comment or two down below, and we’ll get back to you as soon as possible!

 We love reading your messages……